 The pandemic has heightened many organizations’ focus on job quality: now is the time to shift focus from fixing workers to fixing work.
 Companies are facing pressure to improve factors that contribute to job quality including wages, benefits, workplace safety, racial and gender equity, and opportunities to learn and grow.
 But often overlooked is the content of the work—how does what we do align with who we think we are?
 In his new book, “Dirty Work: Essential Jobs and the Hidden Toll of Inequality in America,” Eyal Press explores the toll of moral injuries at work, highlighting the working conditions of jobs that typically go unseen and raising disquieting questions about our society and its dependence on these jobs.
 For anyone concerned about job quality, “Dirty Work” is essential reading.
-Please join us on October 20 for a conversation with the author.
+We hope you enjoy this conversation with the author.

 Tweet October 20: Essential Jobs, Inequality, and “Dirty Work.”
 Join @AspenWorkforce for a virtual book talk with author @EyalPress.
 Moderated by @conway_maureen.
 Happening 2 pm Eastern (11am Pacific).
 RSVP and join the conversation by tweeting #talkopportunity.

 Tweet Now is the time to shift focus from fixing workers to fixing work.
 Join @EyalPress, @maureen_conway, and @AspenWorkforce on Oct 20 to discuss Eyal’s new book: “Dirty Work: Essential Jobs and the Hidden Toll of Inequality in America.”

 Tweet What does the quality of work in the US say about our society? @EyalPress and @maureen_conway sit down on Oct 20 to discuss his new book, “Dirty Work: Essential Jobs and the Hidden Toll of Inequality in America.”